MarinaViriyalova/Marina-Viriyalova/README.md

-# Всем привет, меня зовут Марина 👋
+# Hi there, I'm Marina 👋

-* 💻 Я начинающий frontend-разработчик
+* 💻 I'm begginer frontend-developer
-* 💪 Стремлюсь к работе с настоящими боевыми проектами
-* 😎 Хочу работать в команде с опытными разработчиками
-* 📖 Стараюсь изучать новое и повторять пройденное
-* 🎓 Хочу освоить новые фреймворки
+* 💪 Aspired to work with real projects
+* 😎 Would love to work in a team with experienced developers
+* 📖 Willing to learn new thing

-## Мой стек:
+## My stack:

 ![image](https://user-images.githubusercontent.com/71218799/136786201-c4d8b0e4-2467-4c73-a420-02b16763ac45.png)